 The Company calculates and charges a life insurance reserve (mathematical reserve) to provide for future payments under long term insurance policies.
 Many factors affect the calculation of these reserves including, mortality, cancellations and technical interest.
 Life insurance reserve is calculated based on current assumptions for the basic parameters.
 The liability adequacy test is limited to analysis of the main parameters that have the most significant impact on the reserve calculation.

-"Mortality" is the risk covered by all insurance products, underwritten by the Company.
-"Mortality" risk occurrence data for 2015 including estimations used are as follows:
+&quot;Mortality" risk occurrence data for 2017 including estimations used are as follows: